-The per capita income in Malibu in 2018 was $123,376, which is wealthy relative to California and the nation.
+The per capita income in Malibu in 2018 was $116,108, which is wealthy relative to California and the nation.
 This equates to an annual income of $464,432 for a family of four.
 However, Malibu contains both very wealthy and poor people as well.

-Malibu is a somewhat ethnically-diverse city.
+Malibu is a very ethnically-diverse city.
 The people who call Malibu home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Malibu residents report their race to be White, followed by Asian.
 Malibu also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 12.02% of the city’s residents.
-Important ancestries of people in Malibu include Irish, English, German, Italian, and Swedish.
+Important ancestries of people in Malibu include English, German, Irish, Swedish, and Italian.

 The most common language spoken in Malibu is English.
 Other important languages spoken here include Spanish and French.